-Just inside the main entrance of McCabe Library, FHL reflects the Quaker origins of Swarthmore College and is one of the outstanding research facilities for the study of Quaker history.
-Additionally, it maintains the College Archives and the papers of the Swarthmore (Borough) Historical Society.
+Located just inside the main entrance of McCabe Library, Friends Historical Library reflects the Quaker origins of Swarthmore College and is one of the outstanding research facilities for the study of Quaker history.
+Additionally, it maintains the College Archives and the papers of the Borough of Swarthmore Historical Society.

-On the Lower Level of McCabe Library, the Swarthmore College Peace Collection gathers, preserves, and makes accessible material that documents non-governmental efforts for nonviolent social change, disarmament, and conflict resolutions between peoples and nations.
+On the Lower Level of McCabe Library, the Swarthmore Peace Collection gathers, preserves, and makes accessible material that documetns non-governmental efforts for nonviolent social change, disarmament, and conflict resolutions between peoples and nations.

-In Hebrew, "Beit" means house.
-"Midrash" comes from the word root that means to seek, to search out, to dig for meaning.
+In Hebrew, "Beit" means house and "Midrash" comes from the word root that means to seek, to search out, to dig for meaning.
 A Beit Midrash is a House of Study.
-The Swarthmore College Beit Midrash, a joint project of the Libraries and the Department of Religion, offers unique access to the rich tradition of Jewish textual interpretation in the liberal arts environment.
+Swarthmore's Beit Midrash is a joint project of the Libraries and the Department of Religion and offers unique access to the rich tradition of Jewish textual interpretation within the liberal arts environment.

 The Women's Resource Center holds a collection of books selected by students and librarians.